firezone/firezone/docs/docs/authenticate/index.md

 please open a
 [GitHub issue](https://github.com/firezone/firezone/issues).

+Periodic re-authentication can be enforced by changing the setting in `settings/security`.
-**Note**: To re-authenticate a VPN session, a user will need to turn off their VPN connection and log in to the Firezone portal (URL specified during [deployment]({%link docs/deploy/prerequisites.md%})
+To re-authenticate a VPN session, a user will need to turn off their VPN connection and log in to the Firezone portal (URL specified during [deployment]({%link docs/deploy/prerequisites.md%})
 ).